roostergrin/form-id-generator/README.md

 ## Instructions

-Copy / paste the js to a script tag in head, or
+Copy / paste the js to a script tag in head

 ```
 <script